pyrmont/articles.inqk.net/src/_posts/2019-08-13-what-is-tools-deps.md

 [^4]: While always written in lowercase (no doubt to prevent is being mispronounced 'eee-dee-enn'), edn is actually an acronym.
 It stands for extensible data notation and is a human-readable data format.
 It's pronounced like 'eden'.

 [^5]: Clojure's 'maps' are key-value data structures.
-In other languages they might be called 'hashes', 'objects', 'dictionaries' or 'associative array'.
+In other languages they might be called 'hashes', 'objects', 'dictionaries' or 'associative arrays'.

 [^6]: I assume there is a German word for this.